macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 20: April 3, 2021

+**Today's Progress**: #R10D20 Noticed this today.
+On npms' site on the upper left corner there is a little heart with a wrong meaning of npm on the right.
+It was Neutrino Packing Machine 😂 Changes everytime you click it. #100DaysOfCode #javascript #React #Dev #microverseinc #OpenToWork

 ## Day 19: April 2, 2021

 **Today's Progress**: #R10D19 Played with Promise combinators.
 I think the most useful are race, allSettled and any. #100DaysOfCode #javascript #React #Dev #microverseinc #OpenToWork